 - ADCS attacks

 - Zerologon attack

-- Defensive primer for system administrators and security engineers
+- Defensive primer for security engineers

 - Principal of Documenting and monitoring the data.